syncfusion-content/javascript-docs/js/api/ejTab.md

 <ts name="ej.Tab.Position"/>

 Specifies the position of Tab header as top, bottom, left or right.
-See below to get availanle Position
+See below to get available Position

 <table class="props">
 <thead>